 The HSR project would also result in beneficial effects on all populations, including low-income and minority populations.
 The HSR project would result in beneficial effects related to sales tax gains, regional employment, regional transportation, transportation safety, and regional air quality during operation.
-The operation of the HSR project could also result in beneficial sales tax gains in all of the communities along the B-P Build Alternatives; however, those benefits would be particularly concentrated in the vicinity of the Bakersfield and Palmdale station sites, which are located in or near areas where low-income and/or minority populations live.
-Construction of the HSR project would result in a beneficial effect on regional employment, and the Authority has programs (i.e., a Small and Disadvantaged Business Policy and a Targeted Work program) in place to ensure that low-income and/or minority populations would benefit from HSR construction.
+The operation of the HSR project could also result in beneficial sales tax gains in all of the communities along the B-P Build Alternatives; however, those benefits would be particularly concentrated in the vicinity of the Bakersfield and Palmdale station sites, which are located in or near areas where low-income and minority populations live.
+Construction of the HSR project would result in a beneficial effect on regional employment, and the Authority has programs (i.e., a Community Benefits Policy, a Community Benefits Agreement, a Small and Disadvantaged Business Policy, and a Targeted Work program) in place to ensure that low-income and minority populations would benefit from HSR construction.